 Epidemiologists usually have a central role in healthcare outbreak investigations.
-One or more epidemiologists may be needed to support the outbreak response team with sound epidemiologic approaches-ranging from descriptive epidemiology to complex analytic methods to help determine possible modes and sources of transmission and to rapidly implement control measures.
+One or more epidemiologists may be needed to support the outbreak response team with sound epidemiologic approaches-ranging from descriptive epidemiology to complex analytic methods-to help determine possible modes and sources of transmission and to rapidly implement control measures.

-Epidemiologists identify cases; develop case definitions; develop hypotheses and strategies to test them; obtain information about the cases and other patients via interviews, medical record reviews, and observations; perform descriptive analyses using collected data; plan epidemiologic studies; analyze investigation data using statistical analyses; present results to make interpretations; coordinate testing of specimens and samples; and coordinate with other team members.
+Epidemiologists identify cases; develop case definitions; develop hypotheses and strategies to test them; obtain information about the cases and other patients via interviews, medical record reviews, and observations; perform descriptive analyses using collected data; plan epidemiologic studies; analyze investigation data using statistical analyses; present results to make interpretations; coordinate testing of specimens and samples; and coordinate with other team make interpretations; coordinate testing of specimens and samples; and coordinate with other team members.